fatimih/portfolio-site-2025/NOTES.md

 This gives flexibility while keeping things organized and readable — a best practice for engineers working with plain CSS at scale.

+---

 ## CSS Modules Policy (Phase 03)

 - Global styles remain in /styles (base, variables, utilities, section-level).
 - Component-specific styles live next to the component as *.module.css inside src/components/.
 - Naming inside modules: use `root` for the top element, and descriptive names for parts (e.g., `title`, `icon`).
 - Keep utilities global and reusable; modules should not redefine global utilities.

+---

+## CSS Conventions (Phase 04 and beyond)

+### CSS Modules Order Policy
+For each component-scoped CSS Module:

+1. **Base styles** — root element styles (layout, spacing, typography, borders, etc.).
+2. **States** — interaction and accessibility states (`:hover`, `:focus-visible`, `:disabled`, etc.).
+3. **Variants** — modifier classes (e.g., `.primary`, `.secondary`, `.danger`) that extend/override base styles.

+This ensures predictable overrides, avoids specificity issues, and matches BEM-like methodology used in industry design systems.

+### Base.css Integration Policy
+When creating or updating component styles in CSS Modules:

+1. **Check `base.css` first** for existing CSS variables (`--color-*`, `--space-*`, typography, etc.).
+2. **Wire styles to these tokens** instead of hardcoding values.
+3. Avoid redefining colors, spacing, or typography that already exist in `base.css`.
+4. Reserve hardcoded values for temporary development placeholders only — replace them with tokens before committing.
+5. Do not use inline styles for static appearance — use CSS Modules or tokens for maintainability and theming support.

 ---